shawn-carrie/learn2code/git.md

 Git is a software that allows you to work with multiple people at the same time and track changes to a file and organize different versions into branches.

+Git is the software that powers GitHub – the largest code repository in the world.

 ## Practice
 https://cs50.harvard.edu/web/2020/weeks/1/
 https://learngitbranching.js.org/